kaplanbitcoin1/T3rn-Node/README.md

 * Let's set up the Node for the [T3rn](https://www.t3rn.io/) project with a few operations.
 Since the system requirements are low, you can run it on any server.

-* NOT: Bu ağlarda 0.1'den fazla token bulundurmak gerekiyor.
+* NOTE: You need to hold more than 0.1 tokens on these networks.
 (Arbitrum-sepolia, Base-sepolia, Optimism-sepolia, L1rn)

 * [Faucet](https://faucet.brn.t3rn.io/)